Pre-register now for the 2024 edition!

 A former military port and Roman town, Fréjus overhangs the rich alluvial plains which separate the Estérel from the Maures massif.
 Midway between Cannes and Saint Tropez, this centre for art and culture has formed a rich, historic and architectural heritage.
 Fréjus is also a seaside resort where the sea and the town come together on the Port-Fréjus site, in the district of Fréjus-Plage.

-In a few months, these two towns will vibrate to the rhythm of the Roc d’Azur.
+In a few months, these two towns will vibrate to the rhythm of the Roc d’Azur CIC.
 So for those who don’t yet know this fabulous region, don’t hesitate to blend enthusiasm and green tourism.

 Please find more information on www.frejus.fr and www.basenaturefrejus.fr.